8 Cheap Ways to Be Sustainable

 Poverty can create a terrible lack of agency.
 What’s that?
 It’s the deep core belief that your actions can make a significant difference in your world.
 People living on the financial brink often fall into survival mode, moving from near-disaster to near-disaster, doubting that anything they do will fix their situation.
 This perception takes a devastating toll on mental health.

 However, you can take back your power by doing what you can to affect positive change.
-One way to do so for free is to participate in a local cleanup effort.
+Local park cleanups are cheap ways to be sustainable — a free opportunity to make a difference in your community.
 You can sign up with an Adopt-a-Highway group or sign on to help with a community garden project.
 The latter might even net you some free food and seeds for your labor.

 5. Go Natural